prpole/dissertation/chapter3/norris_capitalocene.md

 be, and probably is, an assumption that the female audience cannot possibly have anything original to say.
-But it is also an implicit critique of the academic art promoted by nineteenth-century France’s *académies* that leaned heavily on classical models studies like Hartrath’s---a school of thought in which Norris would have been well steeped, having studied art at the Académie Julian from 1887-1889.[@teague_frank_1994] Here, academicism and technical virtuosity come to mean blithe acceptance of, or even complicity in, the economic status quo.
+But it is also an implicit critique of the academic art promoted by nineteenth-century France’s *académies* that leaned heavily on classical models and studies like Hartrath’s---a school of thought in which Norris would have been well steeped, having studied art at the Académie Julian from 1887 to 1889.[@teague_frank_1994] Here, academicism and technical virtuosity come to mean blithe acceptance of, or even complicity in, the economic status quo.
 When Hartrath expresses hope that his inoffensive painting of a lost Eden will attract “Eastern capitalists” to spend